Health Benefits of Walnuts

 Crack open the health benefits of walnuts!
 Walnuts contain polyunsaturated fat, antioxidants and essential minerals.
 The key to enjoying this nutrient-rich nut is portion size.
 A portion of walnuts is 1 ounce, or about 14 walnut halves, and contains 190 calories.

 Compared with other tree nuts, walnuts contain the highest amount of omega-3 fatty acids.
-Just 1 ounce of walnuts contains 2.5 grams of alpha-linolenic acid (ALA), a polyunsaturated fat which is necessary in the diet.
-Walnuts also contain antioxidants, molecules capable of slowing or preventing oxidation; so eating foods with antioxidants can protect your cells from damage caused by the sun or aging.
+Just 1 ounce of walnuts contains 2.5 grams of alpha-linolenic acid (ALA), a polyunsaturated fat which is necessary in the diet1.
+Walnuts also contain antioxidants, molecules capable of slowing or preventing oxidation; so eating foods with antioxidants can protect your cells from damage caused by the sun or aging2.

 Walnuts come from an ornamental tree that can grow up to 130 feet high.
 There are three main types of walnuts; the English walnut, also known as the Persian walnut, the Black walnut, and the White or butternut walnut.
 The most popular type in the US is the English walnut, which has a thinner shell and is the easiest to crack open.
 The Black walnut has a thicker shell and more pungent flavor.
 It is mostly cultivated for its strong wood.
 The white walnut is sweeter and oilier than the other two, but it is not commonly found in stores.